What is the "Gospel"?

 Rightly Dividing the Word of Truth

 Some would argue that, because Christians are repeatedly told to do certain things, it is of course possible that they are able to be in a state of not doing them.
-In a sense this is technically possible – but it is akin to saying Jesus could have sinned because God can do anything – but it does not take into consideration God’s many proclamations of what the indwelling Spirit of God will do for us and in us.
+In a sense this is technically possible – akin to saying that Jesus could have sinned because God can do anything – but it ignores other biblical truths that must be considered if we are to "rightly divide the word of truth" (2 Timothy 2:15).
 For example, we are told in Jude 1:21, “keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.”
-But 1Pe 1:5 says that Christians “are kept by the power of God through faith unto salvation ready to be revealed in the last time.”
-Likewise, James 4:7 says, “Resist the devil and he will flee from you,” but 2 Thessalonians 3:3 promises that “the Lord is faithful, who shall stablish you and keep you from evil,” and 1 John 5:18 says, “he that is begotten of God keepeth himself, and that wicked one toucheth him not.”
-Titus 2:11 lays the responsibility for godly living on us when it commands, “For the grace of God that bringeth salvation hath appeared unto all men, teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly in this present world.”
-But in the next verses we are given the wonderful promise that our Savior “gave Himself for us, that He might redeem us from all iniquity and purify unto Himself a peculiar people, zealous of good works.”
-Philippians 2:12 commands us to “work out your own salvation with fear and trembling”; yet the next verse tells us, “for it is God which worketh in you both to will and to do of His good pleasure.”
-In 1Thessalonians 5:22 we are told, “Abstain from all appearance of evil,” yet 2 Timothy 4:18 pronounces it done: “And the Lord shall deliver me from every evil work and preserve me unto His heavenly kingdom.
+But 1 Peter 1:5 says Christians “are kept by the power of God through faith unto salvation ready to be revealed in the last time.”
+Likewise, James 4:7 says, “Resist the devil and he will flee from you,” but 2 Thessalonians 3:3 promises that “the Lord is faithful, who shall establish you and keep you from evil.”
+Titus 2:11 lays the responsibility for godly living on us when it commands, “For the grace of God that brings salvation has appeared to all men, teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly in this present world.”
+But in the next verses we are given the wonderful promise that our Savior “gave Himself for us, that He might redeem us from all iniquity and purify for Himself His own special people, zealous of good works.”
+Philippians 2:12 commands us to “work out your own salvation with fear and trembling”; yet the next verse tells us, “for it is God who works in you both to will and to do of His good pleasure.”
+In 1Thessalonians 5:22 we are told, “Abstain from all appearance of evil,” yet 2 Timothy 4:18 pronounces it done: “And the Lord shall deliver me from every evil work and preserve me for His heavenly kingdom.
 To whom be glory forever and ever.
 Amen!”